-Fire ant mounds are problematic for turf grass because they disrupt the moisture and root systems that keep grass healthy.
+Fire ant mounds are problematic for lawns because they disrupt the moisture and root systems that keep grass healthy.
 For example, mowing and maintenance becomes more difficult with the presence of fire ant mounds.
 Also, fire ants displace significant amounts of soil to build their mounds, destroying the health and wellbeing of the grass that once relied on its compact composition.
-Aside from the issues the mounds create for yards, fire ants tend to wreak havoc on wiring and structure when they build habitats under and beside homes and buildings.

 While there is a lot of information out there about natural, non-chemical fire ant solutions, unfortunately, these remedies simply do not work.
 Boiling water and grits are often suggested as treatment options, but sadly will not solve a fire ant issue.

-There are three ways to deal with fire ants.
+There are three methods for fire ant treatment.
 The ideal time to control fire ants is in the fall when it is the end of the warm season and the ants are active.
 With that being said, it is important to treat fire ant mounds as soon as they begin invading a property no matter the season.

 Option A: Isolated Mound Treatment